voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 -

 > Yes, crows use poke, dig, find, free, head, tail, touch, more, mount, make.
-And if they don’t like you, they use kill.
+And if they don't like you, they use kill.
 Sometimes even killall.

 > crows are unable to use git, but then even I was unable to use git right after onboarding.